Stones of India: Granite

+Granite is an igneous rock, which means it formed from magma, or melted rock.
+It forms deep inside the Earth under a mountain or volcano when melted rock cools or crystallizes into solid rock.
+Over time, wind, ice, and water wear away at the mountain or volcano above it, and the granite is exposed to the surface.
 India has varieties of granite in over 250 shades.
-As of 2005, Granite reserves in India was 37,426 million cubic metres and ranked fifth in export of processed product.
-Resources are found in Odisha, Tamil Nadu, Karnataka, Jharkhand, Chhattisgarh, Rajasthan, Telangana, Andhra Pradesh.
+As of 2005, Granite reserves in India was 37,426 million cubic meters and ranked fifth in the export of processed product.
+Resources are found in Odisha, Tamil Nadu, Karnataka, Jharkhand, Chhattisgarh, Rajasthan, Telangana, and Andhra Pradesh.